Vaccination Protocol Information Vaccination Protocol Information

 Cats

 Core vaccinations for cats include Feline Viral Rhinotracheitis, Calici Virus, and Panleukopenia Virus (FVRCP).
 We recommend this vaccine 2 - 3 times in the initial kitten series for all kittens.
 We also recommend Feline Leukemia Virus (FELV) vaccine 2 times in the initial kitten series, even to the indoor cats.
-I give rabies vaccine to kittens once they reach 12-16 weeks of age.
-I then recommend repeating the FVRCP, FELV and Rabies vaccine one year after the kitten vaccines were completed.
+Rabies vaccine can be adminstered to kittens once they reach 12-16 weeks of age.
+FVRCP, FELV and Rabies vaccine should be boosted one year after the kitten vaccines were completed.
 Thereafter, I vaccinate for FVRCP every three years and rabies annually.
 In our outdoor cats, I recommend continuing to vaccinate for FeLV every three years as well.
 We use exclusively Merial's PureVax line of vaccines.
-We currently do not carry the vaccine against Feline Immunodeficiency Virus (FIV).
-If the vaccine proves to be effective at preventing the disease to my satisfaction, and proves to be safe to use, we will offer it.
-Once this vaccine is used, your cat will test positive for the disease.
-If you have your cat vaccinated with this, please be sure it is microchipped.
-We do not carry or recommend the Feline Infectious Peritonitis Virus Vaccine.
-Although it has been marketed for about 12-13 years, I am not convinced it prevents the disease and may precipitate the disease.
 Vaccination should be considered a serious medical decision.
 Although we may make it look like a simple 'shot' there are many variables that we have to consider.
 Pets should only be vaccinated when they appear healthy upon physical exam.
 Giving vaccines to sick or infected pets may not help the pet, and may put the pet at risk for other problems.
 Since vaccines are meant to stimulate the immune system, giving the pet too many vaccines at one time can cause problems.
 We take careful consideration in selecting the manufacturers and components of our vaccines.
 As well, we ensure proper transportation, storage and handling of vaccination products.
 You should allow your pet to only be vaccinated by trained veterinary staff with vaccines that have been chosen for their known effectiveness.
 You should only allow vaccines to be given to your pet if you are satisfied the vaccine product has been properly handled and refrigerated from manufacturer to administration.

 |